zisyang/281proj2/README.md

 ```
 .
 ├── lambda/            <-- This contains codes to run in each Lambda functions
+├── rds/SQL/           <-- This contains script to initialize the database & creat table
 ├── webapp/app/        <-- This is to run in app-tier EC2 instances
 ├── webapp/web/        <-- This is to run in web-tier EC2 instances
 ```